Emojis Decoded: Leveraging ChatGPT for Enhanced Understanding in Social Media Communications: Emoji Usage Intention

-Furthermore, we analyze the ChatGPT annotations in Table \ref{tab:github_intention} as well as the human labels.
-We feed the ChatGPT annotations back to the LLM and ask for the justification.
+Furthermore, we feed the ChatGPT annotations in Table \ref{tab:github_intention} back to the LLM and ask for justification.
 In the first post, human annotators perceive the use of \MyEmoji{\sparkles} as an enhancement of the post's positive sentiment, whereas ChatGPT interprets its use as a means to attract attention.
 In the second post, which contains the word ``thanks'' accompanied by \MyEmoji{\pray}, human annotators believe that ``thanks'' alone conveys positive sentiment, and the emoji serves to reinforce this sentiment.
-In contrast, ChatGPT's interpretation does not align with this view.
+ChatGPT's interpretation also notices that the emoji conveys the sentiment and gives a similar annotation: sentiment expressed.
 The final post features \MyEmoji{\clipboard}, which human annotators suggest is used for organizing content to enhance readability, while ChatGPT views it as a symbol or emphasis of a document.
+From the case study, we find that even in incorrect annotations, ChatGPT still captures the primary intention behind the emoji usage.
 This case study highlights that ChatGPT's interpretations of emoji usage in GitHub posts are not only plausible but also indicative of ChatGPT's nuanced understanding of emoji applications.

-\begin{observation} ChatGPT precisely deduces the intention of emoji usage when giving no context, and when giving a specific GitHub post, ChatGPT reaches a consensus with human annotations on the intention of emojis. \end{observation}
+\begin{observation} ChatGPT precisely deduces the intention of emoji usage without context and, when provided with a specific GitHub post, reaches a consensus with human annotations on the intention of emojis. \end{observation}